 No single method will get your oncology practitioners to fully understand the experience from the patient’s perspective on the first try, so count on iteration.
 Repetition of a practice based on empathy in healthcare can help your oncology practice thrive.

 Asking how your patients feel communicates compassion and affirms their humanity.
 This approach focuses on viewing the oncology practice from the patient’s perspective.
-It can be challenging to walk in someone else’s shoes, but the effort is worth it.
+Walking in someone else’s shoes can be challenging, but the effort is worth it.
 Practicing empathy in healthcare settings only develops with regular, focused practice.

 Innovative Solutions in Oncology